jorgicor/uz80as/README.md

 uz80as.html     The manual.
 readme.txt      This file.
 copying.txt     License.
-news.txt        What's new in this version.
+changelog.txt   What's new in this version.
 ~~~

 Compiling